sfeister/twang/README.md

 The scripts are meant to be run in Python2.7+.
 They were tested on Raspberry Pi 3 with the "Raspbian Jessie" operating system.

+## Physical pre-requisites
+You will need to build certain circuits before running the Python scripts; for example, you can't test a button if it's not wired to the Pi Zero!
+Circuit and connections diagrams for the five-string laser harp are available, as a PDF, in the "diagrams" directory.
+You can follow these diagrams to construct the physical circuits that go along with this Python code.

+For more information on the physical construction of the five-string laser harp we are using for the middle school project, you should follow instructions on our [Hackaday project page](https://hackaday.io/project/28159).
+As of Spring 2018, we are in the process of writing our instructions, so stay 'tuned'!

-## Installing dependencies
+## Installing dependencies on the Raspberry Pi
 This toolkit has software dependencies:
 * jackd (JACK Audio Connection Kit - http://www.jackaudio.org/)

-It also has python package dependencies:
+It also has Python package dependencies:
 * adafruit-mcp3008 (https://github.com/adafruit/Adafruit_Python_MCP3008)
 * pyo

 Together, JACK and pyo enable low-latency audio mixing for playing the sounds of "plucked" harp strings.
-The adafruit-mcp3008 library enables us to read analog voltage values using an MCP3008 chip (the Pi natively only has digital I/O): useful for noticing a change to photoresistors when the laser beam is blocked.
+The adafruit-mcp3008 library enables us to read analog voltage values using an MCP3008 chip (the Raspberry Pi natively only has digital I/O): useful for noticing a change to photoresistors when the laser beam is blocked.

 These dependencies, and a few others, can be installed onto your Raspberry Pi (Raspbian Jessie) as follows: